Sport & Culture

-There is a sports club in Leiden for almost every sport: from Thor for hockey to Njord for rowing and SKC for volleyball.
+There is a sports club in Leiden for almost every sport: from Thor for hockey to Njord or Asopos de Vliet for rowing and SKC for volleyball.
 What’s more, associations like these also organise parties, drinks evenings and many other social activities.

 - Asopos de Vliet rowing club

 - De Blauwe Schuit sailing club

 - Njord rowing club